jordan-bott/carcar/README.md

 | DELETE |  |  |  |

 ##### Poller:
-- One poller to poll the Wardrobe API for `Automobile` resources every 60 seconds
+- One poller to poll the Inventory API for `Automobile` resources every 60 seconds

 ##### React:
+- ADD CORS HEADERS TO PROJECT SETTINGS
 - Components:
+  - List sales with details
+  - Sales person dropdown
+  - List a sales person's sales history
+  - Sales person form
+  - Customer form
+  - Sale record form

 - React Router
   - Used `BrowserRoutes`, `Routes`, and `Route` from  `react-router-dom` to create paths for